Kathleen Robertson

-Kathleen Robertson (born July 8, 1973) is a Canadian actress, producer, writer, and showrunner.
-She is best known for her roles as Kitty O'Neill in the Starz, Golden Globe-winning series Boss, Hildy Mulligan in TNT's Murder in the First, Tina Edison in the Canadian sitcom Maniac Mansion (1990–1993) and as Clare Arnold in the Fox teen drama series Beverly Hills, 90210 (1994–1997).
-Robertson also starred in a number of films, and from 2011 to 2012 played the role of Kitty O'Neill in the Starz political drama series Boss.
+Kathleen Robertson (born July 8, 1973) is a Canadian actress.
+She has starred in a number of films, and from 2011 to 2012 played the role of Kitty O'Neill in the Starz political drama series Boss.
 From 2014 to 2016, Robertson starred as homicide detective Hildy Mulligan in the TNT series Murder in the First.
+She also played Tina Edison in the Canadian sitcom Maniac Mansion (1990–1993) and Clare Arnold in the Fox teen drama series Beverly Hills, 90210 (1994–1997).
 In 2019, she played a main character in the series Northern Rescue.

 Early life

 Robertson was born in Hamilton, Ontario and attended Sherwood Secondary School and Hillfield Strathallan College, a local private school.
 She started taking acting classes when she was ten and had roles in local theatre productions.
 Her first television appearances were in The Campbells, My Secret Identity and E.N.G.

 Career

 Acting

 From 1990 to 1993, Robertson starred as Tina Edison, the eldest of three children of Dr. Fred Edison (Joe Flaherty), on the Canadian sitcom Maniac Mansion.
 This role earned her two nominations for Young Artist Awards.
 She appeared in several small films and television shows, and did not debut on the big screen until her small role in the 1992 thriller film Blown Away, opposite Corey Haim and Nicole Eggert.
 She also made her American debut in the 1992 made-for-television movie, Quiet Killer, co-starring Kate Jackson.

 In 1994, Robertson was cast in the series regular role of Clare Arnold in the Fox teen drama Beverly Hills, 90210.
 She starred in the show from 1994 to 1997, during seasons four to seven.
-In 1997, her ex-boyfriend, director Gregg Araki cast her as Lucifer, one of a group of bored, alienated, and very horny Los Angeles teens in the black comedy drama film Nowhere.
-She later had a role in his other film, called Splendor (1999).
+In 1997, her then-boyfriend, director Gregg Araki cast her as Lucifer, one of a group of bored, alienated, and very horny Los Angeles teens in the black comedy drama film Nowhere.
+She later had a role in his next film, called Splendor (1999).
 Robertson also has appeared in several films during her career.
 She appeared opposite Luke Wilson in romantic comedy Dog Park (1998), in Sally Field's directed comedy-drama Beautiful (2000), and the parody movie Scary Movie 2 (2001).
 She later had more serious roles with the 2002 acclaimed independent drama film XX/XY, opposite Mark Ruffalo.
 In the same year, Robertson played the role of Evelyn Dick, a Canadian convicted murderer, whose trial remains the most sensationalized event in Canadian criminal history, in the made-for-television movie, Torso: The Evelyn Dick Story.
 Robertson was nominated for a Gemini Award for her performance in the film.